About Seamless Sump Bio Media

 Bio Media Shape

-If you get a bio media material with a complicated (and sometimes gimmicky) shape, it lends itself to trapping detritus and other organic matter, which can fester and poison your water.
-The round shape of our bio media is the best way to create the least number of voids for material to get trapped.
+If you get a bio media material with a complicated or gimmicky shape, it often traps detritus and other organic matter, which can fester and poison your water.

-The bio stack is only intended to have an efficient “good” bacteria culture to react with and purify your water, not to trap particles.
-We find that the smooth, round shape of our bio media lends itself best to having efficient interaction with your water and, at the same time, not trapping organic matter.
+The bio stack is only intended for an efficient “good” bacteria culture to react with and purify your water, not to trap particles.

 Bio Media Texture